-In June 2015, the Charter School and AppleTree Institute (the Institute), a related party, entered into a master lease agreement, commencing July 1, 2015, and expiring June 30, 2018.
-This new lease replaces a previous master lease agreement that was in effect during January 2012 thru June 30, 2015.
-Under the new master lease agreement, the Charter School is required to pay monthly rent based on the facilities allowance received by the Charter School from the District of Columbia, subject to minimum and maximum monthly amounts based on the per pupil facilities allowance and student enrollment.
-Rent was determined based on a fixed enrollment at a rate of \$2,950 per student, and adjusted as allowed under the lease.
+On June 9, 2015, the Charter School and AppleTree Institute (ATI), a related party, entered into a master lease agreement commencing July 1, 2015, and expiring June 30, 2018.
+Under the master lease agreement, the Charter School is required to pay monthly rent based on the facilities allowance received by the Charter School from the District of Columbia, subject to minimum and maximum monthly amounts based on the per pupil facilities allowance and student enrollment.
+For the year ended June 30, 2017, rent was determined based on a predetermined fixed enrollment for the Colmbia Heights and Oklahoma Avenue facilities and at actual enrollment for the Parklands facility at a rate of \$2,950 per student.
 In addition, the Charter School incurs the costs of utilities and basic maintenance.
-For the year ended June 30, 2016, rent expense under this lease was \$849,600.
-For the year ended June 30, 2015, rent expense was \$988,900.
+For the years ended June 30, 2017 and 2016, rent expense under this lease agreement was \$849,600 for both years.

-The Charter School leases certain property from AppleTree Columbia Heights, LLC, an affiliate of the Institute.
-The terms of this transaction are consistent with the terms of the master lease agreement with the Institute.
-Rent was based on a rate of \$2,950 per student (\$3,300 per student during the year ended June 30, 2015).
-For the years ending June 30, 2016 and 2015, rent expense under this lease was \$354,000 and \$396,000, respectively.
+The Charter School leases certain property from AppleTree Columbia Heights, LLC, an affiliate of ATI.
+The terms of this transaction are consistent with the terms of the master lease agreement with ATI.
+Rent was based on a rate of \$2,950 per student.
+For the years ending June 30, 2017 and 2016, rent expense under this lease was \$354,000 for both years.